jvmcarneiro/de2-115-virtual-input/README.md

 - [x] Encode signal events on Arduino
 - [x] Connect GUI to Arduino
 - [x] Timer for turning off and cooling FPGA
-- [ ] Add support for USB
-- [ ] GUI menu for different communication protocols